Education Doctoral Program

 The program requires the following for admission:

-• A master's degree from accredited institutions of higher education with a cumulative grade point average in graduate study of 3.0 or above.
+• A master's degree from an accredited institution of higher education with a cumulative grade point average in graduate study of 3.0 or above.

 • Demonstrated educational leadership experience or potential in educational settings, community-based organizations, or policy development and analysis.